exercism/python/concepts/dict-methods/about.md

  'Purple baseline': '#161748'}

-# A sort key can be provided in the for of an anonymous function (lambda).
+# A sort key can be provided in the form
+# of an anonymous function (lambda).
 >>> value_sorted_palette = dict(sorted(color_palette.items(), key=lambda color: color[1]))
 >>> value_sorted_palette
 {'Purple baseline': '#161748',